openstack/keystone/doc/source/configuration.rst

 webserver.
 However, to ensure that a user must go through other authentication mechanisms, even if this variable is set, remove ``external`` from the list of plugins specified in ``methods``.
 This effectively disables external authentication.
-For more details, refer to :doc:`ExternalAuthentication
+For more details, refer to :doc:`External Authentication
-<external-auth>`.
+<advanced-topics/external-auth>`.

 Token Drivers and Providers
 ===========================